Persian for Readers of Arabic Script (PG)

 This course is designed for those students who have no prior knowledge of Persian grammar or syntax but are familiar with the Arabic script and have a limited depository of Persian or Arabic words used commonly in South Asia or the Middle East, either due to their heritage or exposure through Arabic or Urdu language acquisition.

-- Week-4-5; Verb morphology, verb 'to be' as the basis of Persian verb formation and subject endings
+- Verb morphology, verb 'to be' as the basis of Persian verb formation and subject endings, sentence structure, adverbs, question words and interrogatives, preterite, present indicative.

 - Review, Revision